Integrating Odeint Time Stepping into OpenFPM for Distributed and GPU Accelerated Numerical Solvers: (2) Availability

+We designed and implemented an interface between Boost Odeint~\citep{odeint2015ahnert} and OpenFPM \citep{INCARDONA2019155}.
+This interface enables compact codes for scalable time integration on parallel computers with performance portability between CPU and GPU clusters.
+The presented software implementation is based on a custom state type and an internally distributed algebra for Odeint.
+These objects were implemented using the templates and distributed data types from the OpenFPM library.
+The interface is bi-directional, making distributed OpenFPM types and network communication available in Odeint objects, and making the Odeint time integrators available in OpenFPM's domain-specific language for differential equations \citep{singh_c_2021}.
+This endows the template expression language of OpenFPM with native primitives for time derivatives, which can then be evaluated using Odeint's wealth of methods.

-The presented system rests on custom Odeint \emph{state-type} classes for the distributed OpenFPM data structures, complete with their internally and transparently distributed Odeint \emph{Algebra}s and their CUDA and HIP GPU versions.
-We derived this design from analyzing the architecture of Odeint, and it provides distributed \emph{state-type}s for OpenFPM distributed vectors of different dimensionality (currently up to 6D, but higher dimensions can be added with few lines, see Listing \ref{lst:state_type}).
-The corresponding algebra system makes the OpenFPM-distributed \emph{state-type}s compatible with the generic stepper algebra of Odeint.
-As a result, all explicit time-stepping schemes provided by Odeint are available, including adaptive, high-order, and multi-step schemes.
-They are available for all OpenFPM data containers with time derivatives encapsulated in a \emph{System} functor that also transparently handles inter-process communication as needed and discretizes spatial differential operators via OpenFPM template expressions \cite{singh_c_2021}.
-This makes coding new models more efficient and less error-prone.
+The presented software rests on custom Odeint \emph{state-type} classes for the distributed OpenFPM data structures, complete with their transparently distributed Odeint \emph{Algebra}s, including CUDA and HIP GPU versions.
+We derived this design from analyzing the architecture of Odeint, and it provides distributed \emph{state-type}s for OpenFPM distributed vectors of different dimensionality.
+The presented template algebra makes the OpenFPM-distributed \emph{state-type}s compatible with the generic stepper algebra of Odeint.
+As a result, all explicit time-stepping schemes of Odeint become available in OpenFPM, including adaptive, high-order, and multi-step schemes.
+They are available for all OpenFPM data containers with time derivatives encapsulated in a \emph{System} functor that also transparently handles inter-process communication as needed and discretizes spatial differential operators via OpenFPM template expressions \citep{singh_c_2021}.
+This makes coding new OpenFPM-based solvers more efficient and less error-prone.

 We tested the present implementation for correctness and scalability.
-The results displayed the correct convergence order as per the theoretical expectation of each scheme, up to the finite machine precision.
-We demonstrated that our implementation scales ideally in the absence of inter-process communication and has a parallel efficiency of about 80\% (strong scaling, 512 CPU cores) with the typical communication overhead of a coupled PDE problem in 3D.
-The additional Odeint abstractions did not add detectable overhead over a native OpenFPM implementation.
+The results verified the correct convergence orders of all schemes, up to the finite machine precision.
+We demonstrated that our implementation scales ideally in the absence of inter-process communication and has a parallel efficiency of about 80\% (strong scaling, 512 CPU cores) with the typical communication overhead of a coupled PDE problem in 3D solved using multi-stage schemes.
+The additional Odeint abstractions did not add detectable overhead over a native OpenFPM implementation and in some cases were even faster, due to the highly optimized code of Odeint.